A Unified Review of Deep Learning for Automated Medical Coding: Related Reviews and Contributions

+Those limitations of exisiting reviews motivate us to propose a unified view of automatic medical coding models.

-\paragraph{Contributions} Previous neural methods devise various network architectures to improve the predictive performance.
-However, there is no unified study on medical coding models, nor an insightful analysis of the overall model architecture's submodules to solve the challenges mentioned earlier.
-This paper proposes an encoder-decoder framework (Fig.~\ref{fig:model}) to unify existing advanced medical coding models.
+Previous reviews introduce conventional classification systems or neural network-based methods that devise various network architectures to improve predictive performance.
+However, there is no unified study on medical coding models nor an insightful analysis of the overall model architecture's submodules to solve the challenges mentioned earlier.
+Besides, recent deep learning advances beyond standard supervised learning are less discussed in existing surveys.
+The emerging deep learning paradigms include multitask learning, few-shot and zero-shot learning, contrastive learning, adversarial generative learning, and reinforcement learning.

+This paper focuses on deep learning-based NLP techniques and proposes an encoder-decoder framework (Fig.~\ref{fig:model}) to unify existing advanced medical coding models.
 It discusses the effect of different building blocks to resolve the challenges of medical coding.
+The categorization of building blocks is summarized in Table~\ref{tab:blocks}.
 We provide a complete guideline for researchers or practitioners to develop efficient neural networks for automated medical coding and analyze the critical problems for tackling the existing challenges.
 Besides, we discuss the evaluation of medical coding and its real-world practice.
-Finally, we summarize the recent research trends, limitations, and point out several vital directions for future research.
+Finally, we summarize the recent research trends and limitations and point out several vital directions for future research.
+Medical coding tasks evolve rapidly, with many deep learning-based publications emerging.

+In this review, we curate a collelction of publications that generally come from academic databases such as PubMed, IEEE Xplore, and ACL Anthology.

+We conduct this timely review to fill the gap by presenting a unified review and introducing recent advances in deep neural architectures for automated medical coding and emerging learning paradigms beyond supervised learning.

+The development of a unified encoder-decoder framework for advanced medical coding models, as discussed in this paper, serves several crucial purposes in the field of NLP applied to healthcare.
+This framework serves to unify existing models, tackle specific challenges in medical coding, and offer practical guidelines for researchers and practitioners.
+It emphasizes the importance of real-world evaluation and staying current with the rapidly evolving landscape of medical coding tasks.
+By summarizing recent trends, identifying limitations, and suggesting future research directions, the paper provides a comprehensive resource for advancing the development of efficient neural networks for automated medical coding and supports the continued growth of this critical field.